a25patel/data-structures/README.md

 Test-driven code challenges and Assessments to support the JavaScript Curriculum!

+These exercises contain JavaScript Language drills.
+For exercises and assessments related to the browser and the Document Object Model, see [Browser DOM Drills](https://github.com/gSchool/browser-dom-drills).

 ### How to use this repository

 1. Fork the repository to your own Github account.